 The second tab (Network) allows you to set up the network access.
 The Mode option allows you to switch (Modes) between the Access point mode (when no usable known Wi-Fi is in range, the printer switches to that mode temporarily) and the standard Auto mode, in which the printer can connect to an existing network with a specified SSID and password (Password).
 The last part of the Access point is used to name the printer network in the access point mode and set the password).

 Be sure to save any changes to the settings by clicking the Apply Settings button.

 The third part of the setup shows the Accessories options, where you set and manage printheads and print pads.
 If you purchase a new printhead or pad, you will receive a configuration file for the accessory via email.
 To add a new accessory, upload the configuration file via the green + (plus) button.
 Name it accordingly and save it with the Save button.
 If you need to remove an accessory, use the red – (minus) button.

 The fourth section deals with profiles for matching programs.
-You can currently download KISSlicer 1.6.3 and its profiles for your printer here.
-The downloaded program works on both Windows and MAC OS.
+You can currently download KISSlicer 1.6.3 and PrusaSlicer 2.3.0 and its profiles for your printer here.
+Mosaic CANVAS is an online slicer and button Download will redirect you to web interface.
+The downloaded programs work both on OS Windows and MAC OS.